AdobeDocs/audience-manager.en/help/using/api/dcs-intro/dcs-s2s/dcs-mcid-ids.md

 uuid: 80de6cf2-5d9e-4ef8-a0f2-d53b5d574c89
 ---

 # Get User IDs and Regions Through the Experience Cloud ID Service {#get-user-ids-and-regions-through-the-experience-cloud-id-service}

 ID service customers should refer to this section for information on how to read the visitor cookie for the IDs required to make [!UICONTROL DCS] API calls.

-## Get the User ID from the ID Service Cookie {#section_F28F94780FEC4918B37B62AC9A64AF23}
+## Get the User ID from the ID Service Cookie {#get-user-ids-from-service-cookie}

 The [Experience Cloud ID service](https://marketing.adobe.com/resources/help/en_US/mcvid/) assigns visitor and region IDs to users who come to your website.
 These IDs identify users across all the solutions in the [!DNL Experience Cloud] and they are required if you want to make [!UICONTROL DCS] calls.